Chapter 5 : A Cruel Reminder

 “You do?” he asked, surprised.
 Why did he have her trust when he couldn't quite place his trust back in her?

 Norah closed her eyes.
 Why?
 Why did he have to ask that now?
 She choked on her lie, but as she looked him in the eye, maybe it wasn't a lie at all.
-His eyes were swimming with the James she knew so well, the selfless one, the brave, strong, the determined one who still had a weakness for something in particular: for her.
+His eyes were swimming with the James she knew so well, the selfless, brave, strong, and determined one who still had a weakness for something in particular: for her.
 When she looked him in the eye, she could feel the truth of his words.
-She believed him fully, that it was strictly business, that he didn't have feelings for her.
+She believed him fully, that it was strictly business, that he didn't have feelings for Clancy.
 Maybe she could trust him.
 A brief smile tugged at her lips.

 “Yes, I do.”